timg236/rpi-update/README.md

 the device was booted, so as to overwrite the "running" firmware.
 To explicitly install with no subdirectory (to install into /boot), use `FW_SUBDIR=/`.

-#### `BRANCH`

-By default, clones the firmware files from the master branch, else uses the files from the specified branch, eg:

-    sudo BRANCH=next rpi-update

-will use the 'next' branch.

 #### `PRUNE_MODULES`

 Allows you to delete unused module directories when doing an update.
 Set it equal to a non-zero value and it will remove all modules except the latest installed: